 Butter Biscuits… does that not just sound seriously delicious?
+I’ve heard these called 7 Up Biscuits too.
 I’m of the opinion that if you’re going to eat a biscuit… then eat a GOOD biscuit!

 4 cups of biscuit mix (such as Bisquick or a store brand)

 1 cup of Sprite (7-Up or store brand is also fine)